 Papular urticaria is a common reaction to insect and arachnid bites.
 It is more common in children than in adults .
 It presents during the summer or autumn months as crops of very itchy red papules and vesicles.

-Despite the name, papular urticaria is not a true urticaria, which implies temporary whealing that resolves within hours.
-Wheals in papular urticaria last for days to weeks.
-Papular urticaria is not associated with any internal complaint.
+Despite the name, papular urticaria is not true urticaria, which is characterised by temporary wealing that resolves within hours.
+Weals in papular urticaria last for days to weeks.
+Papular urticaria is not associated with an internal complaint.

-It is also called persistent insect bite reaction.
+It is also called a persistent insect bite reaction.

 Papular urticaria most often occurs in children.
 This is because desensitisation to insect bites has not yet developed .